 Our environment is highly collaborative and focused.
 We are an adult environment, so we won’t micromanage you, and you can expect challenging work.
 You are expected to:

 - Manage your time effectively

 - Make decisions that work for the team and our clients

-To develop and support a culture of effective communication, we will keep you up to date about company developments and hold team briefings to provide details of the latest company news, initiatives and opportunities.
+To develop and support a culture of effective communication, we will keep you updated about company developments and hold team briefings to provide details of the latest company news, initiatives and opportunities.

-How you communicate should enhance the reputation of the company, whether over email, telephone or face-to-face.
+How you communicate should enhance the company's reputation, whether over email, telephone or face-to-face.
 You are responsible for acting as an ambassador for Articulate in terms of your general conduct, both within and outside the organisation.

 We expect all our employees to be scrupulously impartial and honest in all affairs relating to the company and their job.
 At all times, be courteous, efficient and respectful in dealings with others, especially if challenging circumstances arise.
 Healthy debate and voicing your opinion is encouraged within the business, but once a decision is made we expect you to respect it and help to implement it.

 When dealing with colleagues, we feel that the following behaviours are key to having a great relationship in the workplace:

 - Communicate honestly – and don’t ghost your colleagues!

 - Be respectful when giving feedback – it should be constructive and help development.